Can You Dye Greasy Hair? Everything You Need To Know

 Image: Shutterstock

-Wash away the color with water.
+Wash your hair after the coloring process with water.
 Once the dye is removed, blow dry your hair and style it however you like.
 Do not shampoo immediately.
 Do it after a day or two.

 protip_icon Quick Tip